 What are we all about anyway?

 Our community health status improvement initiative, Buffalo County Community Partners, is a county-wide effort located in central Nebraska.
-Kearney is the county seat and comprises 28,195 of the 40,882 people who live in Buffalo County.
-The county relies on agriculture, industry and tourism to stimulate growth of the county.
+Kearney is the county seat and comprises 31,790 of the 46,102 people who live in Buffalo County.
+The county relies on agriculture, industry, and tourism to stimulate growth of the county.
 Buffalo County Community Partners was one of the first projects of its kind in Nebraska.
-The partners draw upon old-fashioned grassroots problem-solving, as well as looking to the latest in community architecture, to knit our community together into a creative, future-oriented, inviting place to live and work.
+Community Partners draws upon old-fashioned grassroots problem-solving, as well as looking to the latest in community architecture, to knit our community together into a creative, future-oriented, inviting place to live and work.

 What are we trying to do?